 OUTDOOR AFRO LEADERS TO ASCEND MT.
 KILIMANJARO

 Outdoor Afro is built on a focused mission – to create and inspire Black connection and leadership in nature.
-We are thrilled to announce our first leader-only international expedition to Mt.
-Kilimanjaro in Tanzania.
-In June 2018, a specially selected team of Outdoor Afro leaders will ascend the highest freestanding mountain in the world, climbing 19,341 feet during the course of the expedition.
+On June 15th, a specially selected team of Outdoor Afro leaders will begin to ascend the highest freestanding mountain in the world, Mt.
+Kilimanjaro in Tanzania, climbing 19,341 feet during the course of the expedition.
+Follow their route and schedule here.
+You can be part of the journey by attending one of the solidarity events being held around the country!

 We chose to head to Tanzania for many reasons: